 “Well tonight it’s pizza,” Justin answered.

 Can we stay with our friend, too?
-He’s gotta come with us,” Brennan said of the guy sitting next to his girlfriend.
+He’s gotta come with us,” Brandon said of the guy sitting next to his girlfriend.
 They have been inseparable at the camp.

 “I say let’s go,” Brandon said.

-His girlfriend of six years was not so anxious.
+Lexi, his girlfriend of six years, was not so anxious.
 “I’ve been to rehab before.
 They’re going to separate us,” she said.